KickedDroid/KickedDroid/README.md

 # Penetration Tester and Programming Enthusiast!

 Hello!
 I am The Kicked Droid.
-I AM the DROID you are looking for.
 You can find me programming or hacking something at almost any given time!

 My Profiles:
 - Top 500# [Hack The Box](https://app.hackthebox.com/profile/1583364)